You can register to vote at the City Clerk’s Office at City Hall or the Johnson County Election Office.

 On the public right of way during election:

-Signs placed in city right of way pursuant to the Kansas Statute exception are subject to the following regulations:
+Signs placed in public right of way pursuant to the Kansas Statute exception are subject to the following regulations:

 If you have any questions about the location of any specific right of way or area where signs are not allowed, please email or call the Planner of the Day at 913-895-6217.